 If you are right-handed, put the right corner of the paper higher; for left-handed, the left corner is higher.
 Place the writing hand below the line of writing.

 Wrap a small rubber band around the area where the fingers should be placed.
-This will remind you where to hold a pencil.
+It will remind you where to hold a pencil.

 Anyone who would like to improve his handwriting or is not satisfied with the way his handwriting looks can visit this blog for regular updates on calligraphy, handwriting improvement, and graphology.

 Do let me know your thoughts in the comments below, and please SHARE!

 Certified Content Writer, Graphologist, Author, Blogger, and YouTuber.
 Join me here to learn personality development through handwriting in easy to follow steps.

 Copyright ©2019 All Rights Reserved.